Fudenberg-Research-Group/group-website/content/contact/join.md

 ---

 ## Join
-We are always looking for students and postdocs to collaborate with on our journey towards understanding genome organization and function.
-We have had fruitful collaborations with researchers with backgrounds ranging from theoretical physics, to computer science, to chromatin biology.
+We actively looking for students and postdocs to join us on our journey to understand genome organization and function.
+We have had fruitful collaborations with researchers with backgrounds ranging from theoretical physics, to computer science, to chromatin biology, and welcome researchers excited by inter-disciplinary science.
 Check out some of the papers and review articles linked from our [research](../research) section, as well as [code](../resources), for more information about projects we've been thinking about recently.
 &nbsp;
 Prospective PhD students should apply to USC’s [Computational Biology and Bioinformatics (CBB)](https://www.qcb-dornsife.usc.edu/phd) program and arrange a rotation.
 Note that admissions are handled by the committee and not by individual groups, but feel welcome to send questions or statements of interest via email.
 &nbsp;